AbhinJ/Email-sender/README.md

 # Email-sender

-Main purpose of this app is for fedback and creating surveys
+Main purpose of this app is for feedback and creating surveys